Learning Center

 One discovery that surprised Faryl was that even her highest learners needed this kind of instruction.
 They didn’t understand how to read information text nor did they understand the structure of the text.

 After her students could identify the structure of a paragraph, she moved them on to headings.
-Since there are many kinds of text structures, she chose to focus on five main ones: chronological-sequence, cause-effect, problem-solution, compare-contrast, and description.
-Once they had a handle on identifying these five (with much practice!!), she moved on to teach main idea.
+Since there are many types of text structures, she chose to focus on five main ones: chronological-sequence, cause-effect, problem-solution, compare-contrast, and description.
+Once they had a handle on identifying these five types of text structures (with much practice!!), she moved on to teach main idea.

 To teach main idea, Faryl asked her students, What is the text structure?
 How do you know that?
 What supports your choice?
 Then, if it was description, the next question would be, What is the person, place, thing, or idea that is being described?
 The answer to that is the main idea!
 What is the problem and how was it solved?
 That is the main idea!
 What is being compared?
 That is the main idea.
 What happened and why did it happen?
 That is the main idea.
 What is this sequence about or what event is taking place?
 That is the main idea.